input-output-hk/cardano-tutorials/node-setup/061_KES_period.md

     expr 432571 / 3600
     > 120

-With this we are able to generate a operational certificate for our stake pool (assuming the same file names as [here](060_node_keys.md)):
+With this we are able to generate an operational certificate for our stake pool (assuming the same file names as [here](060_node_keys.md)):

     cardano-cli shelley node issue-op-cert \
         --kes-verification-key-file kes.vkey \